 DELAYEDoption) whenever the value of

 MIXED.
-(In the latter case, the statement no longer triggers a switch to row-based logging, and so is logged using the statement-based format.)
+(In the latter case, the statement does not trigger a switch to row-based logging, and so is logged using the statement-based format.)

 This does not apply when using row-based binary logging mode (

 DELAYEDoption as specified, and logged as row-update events.